My 2 meter Amplifier is an M2 1K2 SSPA.

 The HP server power supplies work well, but have high fan noise, and are pretty bad EMI generators.
 You must take extra measures to reduce the EMI emissions.
 On EME, even one or two dB of extra noise is not acceptable.
 The best solution would be to mount everything in a metal cabinet.
 I have a nice wood shop, so I built a wooden roll-around box and lined it with radiant barrier material.
-This worked great, but xyl complained that it is ugly.
+This worked great, but xyl complained that it was ugly.

 I was browsing EBAY and ran across a seller who has a bunch of Kepco/TDK RKW 15-22K power supplies.
 I bought six of them for $37 each.